 Local small business grants can be found on government agency websites, foundation websites, social media accounts, shared via email notification and/or other postings.
 Many organizations that support small business development like Hello Alice and the DC Women’s Business Center have frequently updated resource lists that can be filtered by location, funding source or industry.
 In addition, grants can be found by frequently checking known grant databases, funding pools and signing up for newsletters from the Small Business Administration, Hello Alice and other business development organizations and platforms.

 Federal grants opportunities, like the Small Business Technology Transfer (SBTT) and the Small Business Innovation Research (SBIR) program can be found on Grants.gov and are offered annually.
-Federal business grants administered by the Small Business Administration like the Shuttered Venue Operator Grant and Restaurant Revitalization Grant (not accepting applications) were linked on SBA’s website with their own application portal.
+Federal business grants administered by the Small Business Administration like the Shuttered Venue Operator Grant were linked on SBA’s website with their own application portal.
 Some small business grants through non-federal sources, like the FedEx Small Business Grant and Amber Grant for Women are offered on a rolling basis.

-Other small business grants can be awarded via pitch competitions, crowdfunding campaigns and other business development programs.
-These funds can sometimes be awarded as in-kind services, micro-grants or matching fund programs.
+Other business grants can be awarded via pitch competitions, crowdfunding campaigns and other business development programs.
+These funds are awarded through in-kind services, micro-grants or matching fund programs.
 For example, Gofundme’s Small Business Relief fund will provide $500 matching grants to businesses that have been affected by COVID-19 and have raised $500 on their platform; businesses fill out this form to qualify.
 In addition, IFundWomen provides several grant opportunities, including monthly pay-it-forward crowdfunding grants to active campaigns on their platform.

 Getting ready to apply for a small business grant